madhur-taneja/Pixel-Art-Maker/README.md

 * Add or Remove Rows and Columns with specialized buttons.
 * Add colors to cells of the grid.
 * Reset the Grid

+## Running the App

+* Open the project through the `.zip` file provided and extract the files.
+  > Open `index.html` in the browser of your choice.

 ## References